Kilowatt hours (kWh) explained

 Laptop | 0.5 kWh | per day |

-Can you use kWh to compare energy costs?
+Can you use kWh to compare suppliers?

 How to cut energy costs and pay less